Bad Credit Rentals - How to Rent Apartments or Houses with Poor Credit

 The following is presented for informational purposes only and is not intended as credit repair.

-Finding a new apartment is stressful enough in the best of circumstances, but if your credit is less than stellar, things can get pretty difficult.
+Finding a rental like a new apartment or house is stressful enough in the best of circumstances, but if you have bad credit, things can get pretty difficult.
 That’s because many landlords and property management firms require a credit check as part of the application process.
-And depending on your score and the requirements for the property, that credit pull may lead to your application being denied.
+And depending on your score and the requirements for the property, that poor credit pull may lead to your application being denied.

 It’s probably helpful to understand why landlords are looking at your credit report at all.
 After all, they aren’t loaning you money, so why do they care about your creditworthiness?

 In truth, however, your landlord is lending you something of value – the rental property itself.
 And just as banks and credit unions weigh the risk and reward of lending you money, property managers do the same thing before handing over the keys.